The Dark Side of the Moon

-The Dark Side of the Moon is the eighth studio album by the English progressive rock band Pink Floyd, released on 1 March 1973 by Capitol Records in the US and on 16 March 1973 by Harvest Records in the UK.
-Developed during live performances before recording began, it was conceived as a concept album that would focus on the pressures faced by the band during their arduous lifestyle, and also deal with the mental health problems of the former band member Syd Barrett, who had departed the group in 1968.
+The Dark Side of the Moon is the eighth studio album by the English progressive rock band Pink Floyd, released on 1 March 1973 by Capitol Records in the United States, and on 16 March 1973 by Harvest Records in the United Kingdom.
+Developed during live performances, it was conceived as a concept album that would focus on the pressures faced by the band during their arduous lifestyle, and also deal with the mental health problems of former band member Syd Barrett.
 New material was recorded in two sessions in 1972 and 1973 at EMI Studios (now Abbey Road Studios) in London.

-The record builds on ideas explored in Pink Floyd's earlier recordings and performances, while omitting the extended instrumentals that characterised the band's earlier work.
+The record builds on ideas explored in Pink Floyd's earlier recordings and performances, while limiting the extended instrumentals that characterised the band's earlier work.
 The group employed multitrack recording, tape loops, and analogue synthesisers, including experimentation with the EMS VCS 3 and a Synthi A. The engineer Alan Parsons was responsible for many aspects of the recording, and for the recruitment of the session singer Clare Torry, who appears on "The Great Gig in the Sky".

 The Dark Side of the Moon explores themes such as conflict, greed, time, death, and mental illness.
 Snippets from interviews with the band's road crew and others are featured alongside philosophical quotations.
 The sleeve, which depicts a prismatic spectrum, was designed by Storm Thorgerson in response to the keyboardist Richard Wright's request for a "simple and bold" design which would represent the band's lighting and the album's themes.
 The album was promoted with two singles: "Money" and "Us and Them".

-The Dark Side of the Moon received acclaim and is often featured in publication listings of the greatest albums of all time.
+The Dark Side of the Moon has received widespread critical acclaim and is often featured in publication listings of the greatest albums of all time.
 It brought international fame and wealth to all four band members.
-A blockbuster release of the album era, it also propelled record sales throughout the music industry during the 1970s.
-The Dark Side of the Moon is certified 14× platinum in the United Kingdom, and topped the US Billboard Top LPs & Tape chart, where it has charted for 991 weeks.
+As a blockbuster release of the album era, it also propelled record sales throughout the music industry during the 1970s.
+The Dark Side of the Moon is certified 14× platinum in the United Kingdom, and topped the US Billboard Top LPs & Tape chart, where it has charted for 996 weeks.
 By 2013, The Dark Side of the Moon had sold over 45 million copies worldwide, making it the band's best-selling release, the best-selling album of the 1970s, and the fourth-best-selling album in history.
 In 2012, the album was selected for preservation in the United States National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
 It was inducted into the Grammy Hall of Fame in 1999.